Edgewall Software

 Action

-to The owner will be changed from j@….
-Next status will be 'closed'
+to The owner will be changed from j@… to the specified user.

 Note: See TracTickets for help on using tickets.